 Although pizza, spaghetti and other pastas are normally associated with Italy, bread plays an extremely large role in the diets of most Italians.
 There is rarely a meal served in Italy where bread is not included.
 Italy and the word "bread" just seem to go together as a pair.

-The vast popularity of brick ovens throughout the years has contributed a great deal to the abundance of bread in Italy.
+The vast popularity of brick ovens throughout the centuries has contributed a great deal to the abundance of bread production in Italy.
 Round ovens built from brick or local stone have been around in Italy for a very long time.
 Unlike other nations, where individuals rarely owned full rights to use an oven, ovens in Italy were typically owned by families and were smaller in size.

 Introduction by Candice Pardue

-How to prepare Italian bread:
+How to prepare Italian bread at home

 - 1 and ½ cup of warm water